City of Deltona

 maintenance and upgrades for over 20 years.
 The impacts of

-long deferred attention.
-During Ian & Nicole approximately a quarter of
+needed long deferred attention.
+During Ian & Nicole approximately a

-the office building flooded and during Milton the building was hit with
+quarter of the office building flooded and during Milton the building

-rain-driven winds through the front façade of the building.
-These
+was hit with rain-driven winds through the front façade of the

-impacts required remediation with drywall removal and mold removal.
+building.
+These impacts required remediation with drywall removal

 Background: